MikeAustin71/errprefops/errpref/README.md

 ```

-In the example above, ***errPrefixDto*** is an instance of ***errpref*** type ***ErrPrefixDto*** previously configured with a series of method names documenting the execution path which led to this point in the code.
+In the example above, ***errPrefixDto*** is an instance of the ***errpref*** type ***ErrPrefixDto*** previously configured with a series of method names documenting the execution path which led to this point in the code.
 As the example shows, the user is still responsible for configuring the error message in its entirety.

-While ***errpref*** was specifically designed to document function or method chains of execution, the example above shows that, as a practical matter, the user is free to position this text anywhere in the error message.
+While the ***errpref*** package was specifically designed to document function or method chains of execution, the example above shows that, as a practical matter, the user is free to position this text anywhere in the error message.
 Also, this text is not reserved exclusively for error messages.
 It could be used in informational messages or any other type of text display.

 The typical error message decorated with error prefix and context information will typically look something like this: